LoneWolfVPS/Fooocus-ControlNet-SDXL/readme.md

   image preprocessing, etc. Users don't need to bother with any of this at all, you just need to check the desired image control method.

-### 💡 FooocusControl facilitates secondary development
+### 💡 Fooocus-Control facilitates secondary development

-- FooocusControl simplifies the way fooocus integrates with controlnet by simply defining pre-processing and adding configuration files.
+- Fooocus-Control simplifies the way fooocus integrates with controlnet by simply defining pre-processing and adding configuration files.
-- If you are a developer with your own unique controlnet model , with FooocusControl , you can easily integrate it into fooocus .
+- If you are a developer with your own unique controlnet model , with Fooocus-Control , you can easily integrate it into fooocus .
 - In addition to controlnet, FooocusControl plans to continue to integrate ip-adapter and other models to further provide users with more control methods.

-### 💡 FooocusControl pursues the out-of-the-box use of software
+### 💡 Fooocus-Control pursues the 📍out-of-the-box use of software📍

-- Free software usually encounters a lot of installation and use of the problem, such as network problems caused by the model file that can not be downloaded and updated, a variety of headaches gpu driver, plug-ins lack of dependent libraries and other issues.
+- Free software usually encounters a lot of installation and use of the problem, such as 😞 network problems caused by the model file that can not be downloaded and updated 😞, 😞a variety of headaches gpu driver😞, 😞plug-ins lack of dependent libraries and other issues😞.
 These are very annoying invisible thresholds. fooocusControl is committed to solving these problems.
 - FooocusControl has no external dependencies, all the dependencies are built into the software.
-- FooocusControl provides both light and massive download methods, the latter will download all the models built into the software, which is very friendly to users who need to run offline, or those who have a bad network.
+- FooocusControl provides both online(light) and offline(massive) download methods, the offline(massive) version will download all the models built into the software, which is very friendly to users who need to run offline, or those who have a bad network.
 - Outside the windows platform, FooocusControl will try to use docker and other technologies to further simplify the user installation, to avoid various gpu and dependency problems to the greatest extent possible.